-After his wife Nicole and baby Arthur were killed in the first book our hero lays low for a year or two and bides his time.
-Soon he straps on the Colt .44s, loads the Henry lever action and sets out for the town of Bury, Idaho where three outlaws, Potter, Stratton and Richards, are running the town off of blood money taken from Smoke's father and brother.
-He's coming and he's bringing hail with him...not the hot kinda Hell but hail, like a hail of bullets or hard ice.
+After the violent events of the series debut, our hero lays low for a year or two mourning and planning his vengeance.
+Soon, he straps on the iron and sets out for the town of Bury, Idaho where three outlaws - Potter, Stratton and Richards - are running the town from money stolen from Smoke's father and brother.

-After the first book's exciting turn of events, a rather epic presentation throughout, this one is fairly simple.
-Buck hits the town, bangs up the baddies, rides home and gets to the real bangin'.
-It's really that simple kids.
-However, true to Johnstone's style the book is filled with fast-draw showdowns on the streets of Bury and a climatic finish with a load of gunplay.
-Overall, a decent early entry to a series that delivers way better than this one.
+After the "Last Mountain Man's" epic presentation, this successor is fairly simple.
+Buck hits the town, bangs up the baddies, rides home and settles in with Sally.
+While traditional, it left me desiring a little more.
+However, true to Johnstone's style, the book is filled with fast-draw showdowns on the streets of Bury and a cinematic finish.
+Overall, a decent early entry to a series that can deliver better stories.

 Post a Comment